A description of $A_{\infty }$-weights for VMO: Introduction

-\begin{remark} The condition that $\w$ is an $A_{\infty}$-weight with $\log\w \in \vmo(\R)$ implies that the doubling weight $\omega$ is vanishing on $\R$, which we may obtain by examining the proof of \cite[Lemma 3.3]{Sh18} in the unit circle case. \end{remark}

-The paper is structured as follows: in Section 2, we give some basic definitions and results on BMO functions, VMO functions and Muckenhoupt weights.
+The paper is structured as follows: in Section 2, we give some basic definitions and results on BMO functions and Muckenhoupt weights which will be used in the proof of Theorem \ref{main}.
 Section 3 is devoted to the proof of Theorem \ref{main}.
-In the final Appendix section, we provide an alternative explanation on the vanishing Carleson measure in Theorem \ref{main}.